top of page

 Cafeteria

-Built-in c1951
+Built-in 1954

-The cafeteria also known as Riverside Ballroom is a one-storey slab-on-ground brick building with a hipped roof standing in the centre of the area.
+The cafeteria, also known as the Riverside Ballroom, is a low-set brick building with a hipped roof, located in the centre of the area.
 It is long and narrow, stretching along the east/west ridgeline and has many windows on its northern side with impressive views across the recreation area’s amphitheatre to the Brisbane River and landscape beyond.
-Originally built as the communal dining room and kitchen for the patients of the Female Recreation Area, it is highly intact and in 2020 is used as the clubhouse for the Wolston Park Golf Club.
+Built initially as the communal dining room that could seat 500 patients and along with a servery, wash up room, preparation room and stores, staff rooms and lavatories and patients' abulations and lavatories.

 Features of the Cafeteria of state-level cultural heritage significance also include

-• Form and layout: long narrow building with short projecting blocks for ablutions and kitchen; hipped roof; long dining room with views and access out to the north, servery bar and access to the kitchen at the south, large fireplace at east, and access through to the ablutions at the west
+• Form and layout: long, narrow building with short projecting blocks for ablutions and kitchen; hipped roof; long dining room with views and access out to the north, servery bar and access to the kitchen at the south, large fireplace at the east, and access through to the ablutions at the west

 • Materials: face brick walls and squat chimney; flat sheet-lined eaves; timber floor in the dining room; original partitions (timber-framed, flat sheet-lined; flat sheet-lined ceilings with timber battens